 Unfortunately, this method is time-consuming and not very scalable if you want to collect data from lots of people.
 That’s where online research comes in; it can help you round out the information you’ve collected during your one-on-one’s, and it’s a great way to flush out your customer personas.
 It can also help product managers get the feedback they need in order to create better products.

 So where can you go online to learn about your customers?
-While this will be unique to each company––it depends largely on where your customers spend their time online––I’m going to go over the websites, tools and techniques that have proven most effective for me when conducting online research about a target market.
+While this will be unique to each company––it depends largely on where your customers spend their time online––I’m going to go over the websites, tools, and techniques that have proven most effective for me when conducting online research about a target market.

-Quora is a great place for research because it revolves around people holding in-depth conversations about a broad range of topics, from social media to startups and ethnic junk food.
+Quora is a great place for research because it revolves around people holding in-depth conversations about a broad range of topics, from social media to startups to ethnic junk food.
 Type a keyword or phrase related to your product in the search box and you’ll be served a long list of conversations, at least some of which will reveal how your target market is thinking about things related to your business.

 For example, let’s say you’re building a social media marketing tool and you want to find out more about what’s on community managers’ minds.
 You can search “social media” and immediately see a list of questions related to your product.